Software Supply Chain Security

 We didn’t design our policies with “dependency confusion attacks” in mind, but they certainly protect us from it and all other supply-chain attacks.
 They may seem bureaucratic, but they actually let us develop faster, better, cheaper… and safer!

-There’s obviously a lot of human judgement involved in our release engineering work, but beyond that, it’s an easy job.
+There’s obviously a lot of human judgment involved in our release engineering work, but beyond that, it’s an easy job.
 The process enables that, and we invested a lot in building a great process.

-It’s simply astonishing that these large, world-class companies didn’t design policies like we did, but hopefully their mistake will help you develop your own policies.
+It’s simply astonishing that these large, world-class companies didn’t design policies like we did, but hopefully, their mistake will help you develop your own policies.
 Let us know if we can help!